autonity/autonity/helloworld/README.md

 autonity update-validators
 ```

-If the first parameter(genesis path) or variable `AUTONITY_GENESIS` are not specified, genesis will be not updated and only the `ExtraData` will be printed.
+If the first parameter(genesis path) or variable `AUTONITY_GENESIS` is not specified, Genesis will be not updated and only the `ExtraData` will be printed.

 ### What are the keystore passwords?